opdavies/oliverdavies.uk/source/_posts/2013-02-16-creating-and-using-custom-tokens-drupal-7.md

   - posts
 slug: creating-and-using-custom-tokens-drupal-7
 tags:
-  - Drupal
+  - drupal
-  - Drupal Planet
+  - drupal-planet
-  - Drupal 7
+  - drupal-7
   - Tokens
 ---
 This post outlines the steps required to create your own custom tokens in Drupal.